Privacy Policy

 You may choose to restrict the collection or use of your personal information in the following ways:

-- You may request details of personal information which we hold about you under the Data Protection Act 1998.
-If you would like a copy of the information we hold about you please write to us at the above address.
+• You may request details of the personal information we hold about you.
+If you would like a copy, please write to us at the above address.

-- If you believe that any information we are hold about you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
+• If you believe that any information we hold about you is incorrect or incomplete, please write to or email us as soon as possible.
 We will correct any information found to be incorrect promptly.

 Cookies

-essential for the effective operation of our websites and to help you interact with us online.
-They are also used to tailor the products and services offered and advertised to you, both on our websites and elsewhere.
+Like most websites, Back Office Support Services uses cookies to collect information.
+Cookies are small data files which are placed on your computer or other devices (such as smartphones or tablets) as you browse this website.
+They are used to ‘remember’ when your computer or device accesses our website.
+Cookies are essential for the effective operation of our website and to help you interact with us online.
+They are also used to tailor the products and services offered and advertised to you, both on our website and elsewhere.

-Information collected by cookies
+Information Collected by Cookies

 Some cookies collect information about browsing and purchasing behaviour when you access this website via the same computer or device.
-This includes information about pages viewed, products purchased and your journey around a website.
+This includes information about pages viewed, products purchased and your journey around the website.
 We do not use cookies to collect or record information on your name, address or other contact details.
-Back Office Support Services can use cookies to monitor your browsing behaviour.

-The main purposes for which cookies are used are: –
+The main purposes for which cookies are used are:

 If you want to disable cookies you need to change your website browser settings to reject cookies.
-How you can do this will depend on the browser you use.
+How you do this will depend on the browser you use.

 This depends on which cookies you disable, but in general the website may not operate properly if cookies are switched off.